RWELabs/RWELabs/stardew.md

 <br>

 # Stardew Valley Mod Manager
 Stardew Valley Mod Manager is one of our flagship projects.
 Aimed at making the installation, toggling and deleting of mods easy for the end user, this application offers a friendly interface with powerful features.
+You can learn more about the Stardew Valley Mod Manager by visiting the [RWE Labs website](https://rwelabs.github.io/sdvmm/).

 ## Actions
 <a href="https://github.com/RWELabs/Stardew-Valley-Mod-Manager/issues/new?assignees=&labels=&template=feature-request.yaml&title=%5BFeature%5D+"> <img src="https://github.com/RWELabs/RWELabs/blob/main/images/Button_SuggestFeature_Pink.png?raw=true" height=48px></a>